cloud-gov/cg-site/_posts/2017-08-11-continuous-improvement-more-tools-help-use-cloud-gov.md

 #### Learn about Cloud.gov from the AWS Public Sector Summit

 Cloud.gov recently presented at the AWS Public Sector Summit.
 We did two sessions, both have been posted to YouTube.
 The first, [Deliver your agency mission faster with Cloud.gov](https://www.youtube.com/watch?v=NGmDhWEfMuo&list=PLhr1KZpdzukePsKIUofhgp50b63-5yr1V&index=78), was about how your agency can use Cloud.gov to save time.
-For the second, we were joined by members of the FedRAMP team to talk more specifically about [cloud.gov's moderate-level P-ATO and the FedRAMP process](https://www.youtube.com/watch?v=iXqbIxtiwQY&index=87&list=PLhr1KZpdzukePsKIUofhgp50b63-5yr1V).
+For the second, we were joined by members of the FedRAMP team to talk more specifically about [Cloud.gov's moderate-level P-ATO and the FedRAMP process](https://www.youtube.com/watch?v=iXqbIxtiwQY&index=87&list=PLhr1KZpdzukePsKIUofhgp50b63-5yr1V).

 ### Interested in using Cloud.gov?